appserver-io/appserver/_docs/aop.md

 ### Advices and the method invocation object

-Advices can be dynamically woven into several points within application code, but to really have a value they have to know about the target code and be able to influence it.
+Advices can be dynamically woven into several points within application code, but to have a value they have to know about the target code and be able to influence it.
 To achieve this, we will pass an object containing context information to every advice.

 > Every advice MUST accept exactly one parameter of the type `\AppserverIo\Doppelgaenger\Interfaces\MethodInvocationInterface`.

 The passed instance of the type `MethodInvocationInterface` fulfills three important purposes:

-- It contains information about the original function call such as passed parameters, possible results, structure and method name and allows changes to some of them
+* It contains information about the original function call such as passed parameters, possible results, structure and method name and allows changes to some of them
-- It contains the context of the original call, meaning the instance of the called class
+* It contains the context of the original call, meaning the instance of the called class
-- It contains the advice chain and allows to manually iterate through layered around advices
+* It contains the advice chain and allows to iterate manually through layered around advices

-Below is an example where an advice uses the passed context instance to retrieve the system's logger and other information about the method call:
+In the example below, an advice uses the passed context instance to retrieve the system's logger and other information about the method call.

 ```php
 <?php